 The only apps that the Chromecast Ultra supported at launch were Netflix and YouTube.
 Because of the never-ending feud with Amazon, Prime Video was notably absent.

-It’s easy to identify a Chromecast Ultra with it’s red-accented HDMI port and bulkier frame.
+It’s easy to identify a Chromecast Ultra by its red-accented HDMI port and bulkier frame.
 When you put them side-by-side, it’s almost double the height of the 2nd generation Chromecast.

-Google never released any storage specs for the Chromecast Ultra, and teardowns have failed to shed any light on the mystery.
-However, Google touted that the system memory increased to 1 GB of DDR3 RAM, and there was a new, higher-performance CPU under the hood.
+Google never released any storage specs for the Chromecast Ultra, and teardowns have failed to shed light on the mystery.
+However, Google touted that the system memory increased to 1 GB of DDR3 RAM.
+There was also a new, higher-performance CPU under the hood.

-For the first time, the Chromecast Ultra’s power adapter included a built-in Ethernet port.
+The Chromecast Ultra’s power adapter included a built-in Ethernet port for the first time.
 This was a big selling point for anyone needing a more consistent connection than Wi-Fi.

 The end result was that the Chromecast Ultra loads videos 1.8 times faster than previous models.

-The Chromecast Ultra doubled-up the 2nd generation Chromecast’s list price, jumping from $35 to $69.
+The Chromecast Ultra doubled the 2nd generation Chromecast’s list price, jumping from $35 to $69.

-Unfortunately, there were a number of other (better)) options at that price point and it severely hampered sales.
+Unfortunately, there were several other (better) options at that price point, which severely hampered sales.
 The Chromecast Ultra was quietly discontinued in September 2020 with the release of the Chromecast with Google TV.

 3rd Generation Chromecast

-The third, and current generation Chromecast was released in 2018.
-It’s better to think of this as a ‘refresh’ instead of entirely new generation.
+The third and current generation Chromecast was released in 2018.
+It’s better to think of this as a ‘refresh’ instead of an entirely new generation.
 The price stayed the same at $35, and it’s still available today if you want a basic streamer that you control with your smartphone.